 We are now at high camp, resting, enjoying dinner as we prepare for the summit attempt later tonight.
 As we retire to bed the beauty of our surrounding is awesome, the two peaks of Mawenzi and Kibo are to be seen from this position.

 All the team are feeling fine, the altitude is starting to click in and we are hoping all the team will feel well enough in the middle of the night to make a summit attempt.

-Our next despatch will be to let you all know how we get on on our summit push.
-Cross fingers and a prayer that we all get to the summit and back safely to lower camp tomorrow.
+Our next despatch will be to let you all know how we get fare on the summit push.
+Cross fingers and say a prayer that we all get to the summit and back safely to lower camp tomorrow.

 Day 4 September 20th